frostie/Stone-Smasher/README.md

 #### Charms
 - Common Charm - 6 pts
 - Blue Charm - 12 pts
-- Purple Charm - 24 pts
+- Indigo Charm - 24 pts
-- Indigo Charm - 48 pts
+- Ivory Charm - 48 pts
-- Ivory Stone - 96 pts

-#### Special Stones
+#### Special Charm
-- Life Stone - Adds 1 life to player lives
+- Life Charm - Adds 1 life to player lives

 #### Orbs
-> Orbs are held in place by stones and will fall once the stones holding it are destroyed.
+> An orb is held in place by charms and will fall once the charms holding it are destroyed.
 - Ice Orb - 100 pts; slows down ball speed by 25% for 10 seconds
 - Fire Orb - 100 pts; destroys blocks within 1 unit radius